Workshop Theme & Topics of Interest

 - Learning strategies for autonomous behaviors of robots in groups.

-- Designing social robots able to interact with groups.
+- Designing robots able to interact with groups.

 - Modelling, understanding and predicting group behaviors.